-The team exceeded the Recovery Plan in terms of undertaking onsite interventions at premises that were not under the scope of the Recovery Plan.
-These inspections were undertaken to focus on risk - category B premises and category C premises that were less than broadly compliant.
+The team exceeded the Recovery Plan in terms of undertaking onsite interventions at premises that were not under the scope of the Recovery Plan in that Category D and E rated premises were also completed, where possible.

 There were also a number of inspections undertaken at premises that were not within the scope of the Recovery Plan, but where complaints had been received and it was deemed appropriate to inspect.